Abigail Magistrati: Early life

-Junior
+Junior gymnastics career

 2017

-Magistrati competed at her debut Argentinian National Championships in 2017, placing 11th in the junior division.
-She was next selected to represent Argentina at the Junior South American Championships where she helped Argentina finish second behind Brazil.
-Individually she placed fourth in the all-around, on vault, and floor exercise.
+Magistrati competed at her debut Argentine Championships in 2017, placing eleventh all-around in the junior division.
+She was then selected to represent Argentina at the Junior South American Championships where she helped Argentina finish second behind Brazil.
+Individually, she placed fourth in the all-around, on vault, and floor exercise.
 She ended the year competing at the South American Youth Games where she helped Argentina win the team competition.
-Individually she placed fifth in the all-around and fourth on vault but won gold on the uneven bars.
+Individually, she placed fifth in the all-around and fourth on vault but won gold on the uneven bars.

 2018

 Magistrati started the season competing at the Pacific Rim Championships.
 Although Argentina could not win medals as they are not part of the Pacific Rim alliance, they did record the third-highest team score, and Magistrati recorded the fifth-highest all-around score.
-At the Junior Pan American Championships Magistrati helped Argentina finish third as a team; Magistrati finished ninth in the all-around.
-Additionally, she finished fourth on balance beam and seventh on uneven bars.
-Magistrati next competed at the Argentinian Club Championships, where she placed second in the all-around and helped her club place first.
-In October Magistrati competed at the Junior South American Championships where she helped Argentina finish second as a team and individually she placed seventh in the all-around.
+At the Junior Pan American Championships, Magistrati helped Argentina finish third as a team; Magistrati finished ninth in the all-around.
+Additionally, she finished fourth on the balance beam and seventh on uneven bars.
+She then competed at the Argentine Club Championships, where she placed second in the all-around and helped her club place first.
+In October, Magistrati competed at the Junior South American Championships where she helped Argentina finish second as a team and individually she placed seventh in the all-around.
 She won gold on vault and silver on uneven bars during the finals.
-Magistrati ended the season competing at the Argentinian national championships where she placed third in the all-around.
+She ended the season competing at the Argentine Championships where she placed third in the all-around.
 She won gold on vault and silver on uneven bars.

-Senior
+Senior gymnastics career

 2019

-Magistrati turned senior in 2019.
-She made her debut at the Club Championships, placing first in the all-around.
+Magistrati became age-eligible for senior international competitions in 2019.
+She made her senior debut at the Club Championships, placing first in the all-around.
 She made her senior international debut at the South American Championships, where she placed first in the all-around and helped Argentina win the team title.
-She won silver on balance beam during the event finals and placed seventh on floor exercise.
+She won silver on the balance beam during the event finals and placed seventh on floor exercise.
 She next competed at the Pan American Games where she helped Argentina place fourth.
-Individually she placed eighth on uneven bars and floor exercise.
-At the Argentinian national championships she placed third in the all-around and first on floor exercise.
+Individually, she placed eighth on uneven bars and floor exercise.
+At the Argentine Championships, she placed third in the all-around and first on floor exercise.
 Magistrati was selected to represent Argentina at the World Championships in Stuttgart, Germany.
 During qualifications, she finished 36th in the all-around and did not qualify for the final.
 Also, because teammate Martina Dominici finished ahead of her, Magistrati did not qualify an individual berth to the 2020 Summer Olympics due to the one-per-country limit.